nest/nest-simulator/doc/userdoc/styleguide/styleguide.rst

    reStructuredText is sensitive to indentation.
 A single newline should always be between any text and headings, tables, reference labels, or directives.
+   If the output format seems incorrect, double check the spaces and newlines of the text.

 How to write code or code snippets in reStructuredText
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~